duxsco/gentoo-installation/README.md

 ## Installation of Secure Boot files via UEFI Firmware Settings

-If `efi-updatevar` fails, you can import Secure Boot files after the completion of this installation guide.
+If `efi-updatevar` failed in one of the previous sections, you can import Secure Boot files the following way.

 First, boot into the Gentoo Linux and save necessary files in `DER` form: